The Bible Talks More About Money Than Hell

 As I read the previous website I noticed the bottom, they have provided us with a list of topics concerning money and then verses that support those topics.
 I quickly realized that this number of 2,350 is exaggerated and over-inflated.
 They actually have a topic called “Funding the Great Commission” and list two of the parables concerning the Kingdom of Heaven (the Parable of the Mustard Seed and the Parable of the Leaven).
 They also have a topic called “Tithing” which lists the Parable of New Wine in Old Wineskins.

-Well, I am pretty sure that the neither the Bible nor Jesus talked about money half as much as some teachers claim they do.
-I also found this site which pretty much puts this topic to rest.
+Well, I am pretty sure that neither the Bible nor Jesus talked about money half as much as some teachers claim they do.
 What do you all think?

 Next time your teacher tells you this, ask them for the evidence – if they have any, send it my way.